Part of Applied System Dynamics - Foundations

 System architecture

-Resource allocation means: how does the system distribute attention, energy, processing and capacity across what currently seems important or threatening?
+Resource allocation means how the system distributes attention, energy, processing and capacity across what currently seems important, threatening, unfinished or worth protecting.

-A system may send many resources toward something that consciously seems small, but internally carries a lot of meaning.
-A comment, silence, open task, social expectation or unfinished conversation can therefore use more system room than you would logically expect.
+A comment, silence, open task, social expectation, body tension or unfinished conversation can use more system room than you would logically expect.

 Capacity and resource allocation are not the same